-- 4. The value of FILE and TIME changes as the compiler processes any #include files that are part of your source program. - 5.
+- 2. The predefined ANSI/ISO Standard macro names consist of two underscore () characters immediately preceding the name, the name in uppercase letters, and two underscore characters immediately following the name. - 3.
+The value of LINE changes during compilation as the compiler processes subsequent lines of your source program. - 4.
+The value of FILE and TIME changes as the compiler processes any #include files that are part of your source program. - 5.
 You can also change LINE and FILE using the #line preprocessor directive.

-''' The following printf() statements display the values of the predefined macros LINE, FILE, TIME, and DATE and print a message indicating if the program conforms to ANSI standards based on STDC:
+The following printf() statements display the values of the predefined macros LINE, FILE, TIME, and DATE and print a message indicating if the program conforms to ANSI standards based on STDC:

+'''

 #include <stdio.h>

 #ifdef STDC

 define CONFORM "conforms"

 #else

 define CONFORM "does not conform"

 #endif

 int main(void)

 {

 printf("Line %d of file %s has been executed\n", LINE, FILE);

-printf("This file was compiled at %s on %s\n", TIME, DATE);
+printf("This file was compiled at %s on %s\n", ITME, DATE);

 printf("This program %s to ANSI standards\n", CONFORM);

 }

 '''